As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Unfortunately, it is a bit challenging to do the same with our pups given all the fur and hair that they have.
 Nonetheless, there still a lot of things we can do to give them relief.

 One of the best things to do when dry skin in your pup becomes a concern is to take him to the veterinarian for diagnosis and proper medication.
-Nonetheless, if the problem is not dire and you simply want to cleanse and moisturize your dog’s skin, you can always do so at the comfort of your home with dry skin lotion for dogs.
+However, if the problem is not dire and you simply want to cleanse and moisturize your dog’s skin, you can always do so at the comfort of your home with dry skin lotion for dogs.

-- Causes of Dry Skin in Dogs
+- Causes of Dry and Itchy Skin in Dogs

 - How do you establish that your dog has a dry skin problem?